AdobeDocs/workfront.en/help/workfront-fusion/get-started/basic-terms.md

   </tr>
   <tr>
    <td role="rowheader">API Key</td>
    <td>A unique code that identifies the user, developer, or program that is calling a software's API, used for authentication.
-Since <span>Adobe Workfront Fusion</span> modules work by connecting APIs, API keys are sometimes necessary.
+Since Adobe Workfront Fusion modules work by connecting APIs, API keys are sometimes necessary.
 API keys are distributed by the app that requires them.
 For example, if you need an API key for ActiveCampaign, you would request it though your ActiveCampaign account.</td>
   </tr>
   <tr>
    <td role="rowheader">App or service</td>